CandiceD17/Applied-Numerical-Methods/README.md

 # Applied-Numerical-Methods
-Source codes for popular methods used in numerical analysis.
+Source codes for popular methods used in *numerical analysis*.